Wedrix/watchtower/README.md

 ### Through Associations

-Direct Doctrine associations do not need extra SDL metadata.
+Direct Doctrine associations do not need extra SDL directives.
 If a field represents a relation through an explicit association entity, add `@watchtowerAssociation`.

 ```graphql
 directive @watchtowerAssociation(through: String!) on FIELD_DEFINITION